While snoring is not a topic that is always discussed openly, it affects millions of people.

 While more serious conditions like sleep apnea must first be ruled out, common snoring can be reduced with a snoring device.

 Dr. Marchbanks has worked with hundreds of patients on their snoring.
-He has a simple device that repositions your jaw to reduce or even eliminate your snoring.
+He has a simple device that repositions your jaw to reduce or even eliminate your snoring that is an immediate fix for many cases.